How Students Are Affected by Premises Liability in Boston

 - There should be no unreasonable presence of pests, mold, or other conditions that pose potential danger to the occupant’s health.

 If you or anyone you know has been injured or became ill due to unreasonable living conditions, you may be entitled to compensation.
 Even as a student, you have a right to have access to your landlord, report problems, and get them fixed in a reasonable fashion.
 If the landlord or someone the landlord hired fails to fix the problem or does so negligently, and you are injured as a result, you may also be entitled to compensation.
 Rent is expensive in Boston, but that does not mean you deserve to live somewhere where your health or safety is compromised.
-An experienced premises liability attorney at John J. Sheehan’s Boston office can help you learn more about your legal rights.
+A Cambridge premises liability attorney at the law offices of John J. Sheehan can help you learn more about your legal rights.
 We know it is unacceptable for you to be injured in your own home due to an unhealthy or dangerous condition outside of your control so do not hesitate to contact us today.